Rae Sremmurd: 2010–2012: Career beginnings and Dem Outta St8 Boyz

-In the middle of 2011, Lil Pantz left the group due to legal problems and was replaced by Andre.
+In the middle of 2011, Lil Pantz left the group due to differences between the trio, and was replaced by Andre.
 Aaquil and Khalif took the opportunity to change their stage names from "CaliBoy" and "Kid Krunk" to "Weirdo" and "Kid The Great," respectively.
+Aaquil states he was "Wiz the Kid" for a short time between this name change.
 In August 2011, the trio once again participated in 106 & Park and performed an original song "My Diddy".
 They finished second place overall in the competition, and arranged meetings with representatives from record labels Def Jam Recordings and Sony Music.
 However, they did not sign any record deals at that time.

 Around this time, Jemarcus put the group in touch with producer Pierre "P-Nazty" Slaughter, a cousin of his, who had grown up in Tupelo but had moved to Atlanta to work with Mike Will Made It's record label EarDrummers.
 P-Nazty appreciated the teenagers' music and decided to work with them.
 Thereby, the three rappers left Tupelo and spent a few months with P-Nazty and Marquel "Marz" Middlebrooks (another EarDrummers producer) in Georgia.
 They took the opportunity to perform in talent shows and recorded the track "I Dip", produced by Marz, and which increased their popularity a little more.
 They released their second project "Three Stooges Mixtape" at the beginning of 2012.

 Unfortunately, due to financial problems, the boys had to return to their hometown, causing the group to temporarily dissolve.
 The brothers began working to save money; Aaquil worked at a mattress factory, and Khalif worked at a fast food restaurant where he served burgers.
 They were working about 12 hours per day.
 When Aaquil turned 21, he rented an apartment into which Khalif and Andre moved.
 They began recording music and organizing parties on weekends again.
 Despite this, the rappers had problems with the police due to noise complaints and with their landlord when they stopped mowing their lawn.
 Meanwhile, P-Nazty and Marz, aware of the potential and motivation of the trio, tried to convince the rappers to leave their work and to return to Atlanta to try again to succeed in music.
 After that Aaquil resigned, anticipating that he wouldn't pass a drug test, the trio decided to return to Atlanta thanks to Andre, who had a car.